 An example use of the Measure proximity, overlap or direction option would be to determine the distance between bus stops or the overlap of a proposed residential parcel onto farmland.
-This option uses the MinDistance (more information on this function on page 78), OverlapArea (more information on this function on page 83), and AngleTo functions.
+This option uses the MinDistance (more information on this function on page 78), OverlapArea (more information on this functions.